Skip to main content

 const mcp = useMcp({

-callbackUrl: 'http://localhost:3000/callback', // Your callback page
+callbackUrl: "http://localhost:3000/callback", // Your callback page

-useRedirectFlow: true
+useRedirectFlow: true,

 const mcp = useMcp({

-// Manually trigger authentication
+// Manually trigger authentication when ready

-if (mcp.state === 'pending_auth') {
+if (mcp.state === "pending_auth") {

 }